tjoyner/ofvioletsandlicorice/chapter10.md

 Daniel looks confusedly at his Pastis: he had finished it without realizing it.
 He orders a second one from Silvio.

 "Don't overdo it, Daniel.
 Remember, we have to go to Nice.
-There's a ways to go, and there are many curves.
+There's a long way to go, and there are many curves.
 Wouldn't it be better to eat something?"

 "You're taking me to Nice?"
 Daniel asks hopefully, pushing away the Pastis, which Silvio had put on the table along with a pot of hot water and a cup containing a tea bag.